Monument to Balzac: Preparation

 Instead of the designated eighteen-month period of time, Rodin employed a lengthy seven years to finish the work.
 Rodin became infatuated with the literature of his subject as well as researched the character and personality of Balzac, similar to the writer's own approach to character development.
 In preparation for the sculpture, Rodin read the author's works as well as traveled numerous times to the author's hometown of Touraine in order to sketch and model clay portrait studies from individuals with similar likeness to the novelist although Rodin never saw him in person.
-Rodin had clothes resembling those of the Balzac's made by the writer's former tailor, using a cloak similar to Balzac's writing cloak for his final statue.
-The studies ranged from portrait to muscular and elderly nude figures along with humorous and distorted representations with sexual emphasis.
+Rodin had clothes resembling those of Balzac's made by the writer's former tailor, using a cloak similar to Balzac's writing cloak for his final statue.
+The studies ranged from portraiture to muscular and elderly nude figures along with humorous and distorted representations with a sexual emphasis.
 Rodin repeatedly studied the cloak as well as different facial features that he derived from his observational studies and limited references including a daguerreotype of Balzac.
 Each sketch evolved and transformed into a different representation of the novelist varying from phallic nudes to heavily clothed and hidden figures.

 In 1894, the Societé threatened to step in legally with the commission, turn the job over to artist Alexandre Falguière and take away Rodin's payment.
 Yet Rodin continued to ask for extensions on time making over fifty studies and continuously distanced himself from a true physical portrayal, tending towards a more psychological representation.
 The artist became infatuated with capturing the essence of the author's strength.
 In a message to writer Charles Chincholle in May 1898, Rodin explained his artistic pursuit:

 The only thing I realize today is that the neck is too strong.
 I thought I had to enlarge it because according to me, modern sculpture must exaggerate the forms from the moral point of view.
 Through the exaggerated neck I wanted to represent strength I realize that the execution exceeded the idea.

 In The Art of Dramatic Writing, Lajos Egri, perhaps apocryphally, describes the statue as originally having a pair of folded hands.
 After Rodin's students complimented the hands to the exclusion of the rest of the statue, he removed them, fearing they were overpowering.